 Needless to say, security is a topic that nobody in the wider IT industry can ignore nowadays, with a constant flow of reports on data breaches of various scales.
 Most of such cases don’t result from direct attacks against databases though, but more from targeting Application / API / Webserver problems as database servers are usually just not directly exposed to the Internet.
 And even if they were, PostgreSQL installations at least have a good starting point there, as the default settings are sane enough to only listen to local connections by default, preventing from most embarrassing kind of headlines.
-But of course PostgreSQL setups can also be compromised in many ways, so here’s a short listing of possible threats and some simple suggestions to mitigate those threats if possible.
+But of course, PostgreSQL setups can also be compromised in many ways, so here’s a short listing of possible threats and some simple suggestions to mitigate those PostgreSQL security threats, if possible.

-Unnecessary PostgreSQL superuser access
+Unnecessary PostgreSQL superuser access – Security issue no. 1

 This my friends, is the #1 point of danger in my opinion, so an appropriate time to repeat the classics – ”with great power comes great responsibility”.
 Superuser accounts are of course needed for maintenance so cannot be really disabled…but mostly they are vastly overused, even for simple things like normal schema evolution, which can be (mostly) perfectly managed with standard “owner privileges”.
 But Ok, about the threats – there’s the obvious: pumping out / dropping all table data.
 But the most important thing to remember – superusers can execute random commands on the OS level, under PostgreSQL process owner privileges.
 The easiest way to do that is to use the relatively unknown PROGRAM variation of the COPY command, which is also nicely documented as such.
 Some other methods to achieve the same that are quite hidden and sneaky:

 - Achieving physical access to the machine with COPY PROGRAM